 The four basic types of water heaters

-Water heaters can be divided into four basic categories: tankless or on-demand water heaters, solar water heaters, indirect water heaters and the water heaters with conventional storage.
+Water heaters can be divided into four basic categories.
+Tankless or on-demand water heaters, solar water heaters, indirect water heaters and the water heaters with conventional storage.
 The first ones heat up the water on demand, which significantly reduces the standby energy waste.
-As the cold water reaches the water heater, it’s heated by a gas burner or electric heating element and it’s released back into the pipe once it reaches the desired temperature.
+As the cold water reaches the water heater, it’s heated by a gas burner or electric heating element and it’s released back into the pipe once it reaches the desire temperature.
 S

 The energy sources

 As mentioned, the most common energy sources for water heaters are electricity and gas, and, of course, solar power.
-Therefore, when choosing the type of energy source, make sure you go for the Energy Star labeled ones if you opt for an electrically-powered water heater, or check out the best deal for the gas powered one.
+Therefore, when choosing the type of energy source make sure you go for the Energy Star labeled.
+Ones if you opt for an electrically-power water heater, or check out the best deal for the gas powered one.

 Therefore, don’t sit around and wait for your water heater to breaks down to replace it.
 Instead, see if there are better alternatives out there and find the one that suits your personal needs best.
 This way, not only will you have a new, reliable unit but, chances are that you’ll significantly reduce the waste of energy in your household.